Supreme Court allows Pennsylvania to count contested provisional ballots, rejecting Republican plea

 A Bucks County judge had ordered the three-day extension in response to a Trump campaign lawsuit alleging that voters faced disenfranchisement when they were turned away by county application-processing offices that had struggled to keep up with demand, leading to frustration and anger among voters.

-No excuse mail-in voting is relatively new to Pennsylvania.
-The Legislature passed an expansion of the practice in 2019.
-In 2020, Trump — without any evidence to back the claim — said mail-in voting was rife with fraud, which discouraged many Republicans from voting by mail.
-That's changed this year, with Trump and billionaire business mogul Elon Musk endorsing the practice and calling on supporters to vote early by mail.

-Pennsylvania went narrowly for Trump in 2016 before swinging to Democrat Joe Biden in 2020.
-Bucks County backed Democrat Hillary Clinton by a single point in 2016 before Biden widened the Democratic lead to five points in 2020.

-Associated Press reporter Marc Levy in Harrisburg, Pennsylvania, contributed to this report.
+Associated Press writers Marc Levy in Harrisburg, Pennsylvania, and Mark Sherman in Washington contributed to this report.

 Credit: AP